RasmussenLab/MOVE/docs/source/pages/tutorial.rst

 configuration file.
 We can create multiple configuration files (for example, changing hyperparameters like learning rate) and call them by their name here.

+|:stopwatch:| This command takes approximately 45 min to run on a work laptop
+(Intel Core i7-10610U @ 1.80 GHz, 32 MB RAM).

 If you want to run, the Bayesian approach instead.
 Run:

 .. code-block:: bash